2 Kilted Days in Killarney

 Wool Outerwear

-pay homage to Ireland’s rich tradition of weaving with sherpa, shearling, and wool jackets
+pay homage to Ireland’s rich tradition of weaving with warm sherpa, shearling, and wool jackets

 Plaid Accents

-lean into the deep rooted Celtic history with scholarly plaid textiles that add visual interest to your outfit
+lean into the deep rooted Celtic history of the area with scholarly plaid textiles that add visual interest to your outfit

 Layering Vests